 Harbin Ice & Snow Sculpture Festival, February 2010.
 My visit to Harbin’s incredible Ice Festival still stands as a major if not definitive highlight of all my travels around China.
 Anyone in the market for a trip during February’s Chinese New Year break would struggle to come up with a better plan than checking out this awe-inspiring winter wonderland.

 Zhongyang Street, February 2010.
 I clearly remember my boss’ reaction when I told her I was going to Harbin for Chinese New Year.
 “Oh, really?
 You shouldn’t go there, it’s very cold!”
-Of course I told her all about the city’s stupendous Ice & Snow Sculpture Festival, its gorgeous Russian church and grisly Siberian Tiger Camp.
+Of course I told her all about the city’s stupendous Ice & Snow Sculpture Festival, the atmospheric Jile Temple and grisly Siberian Tiger Park.
 But it all fell on deaf ears; after all the place was “cold” by all accounts.
 And so it proved!
-After a disastrous night at one of Planet Earth’s most miserable hostels (Little Fir Hostel), I relocated to a four-star hotel on the main street where daily temperatures hovered around minus fifteen.
+After a disastrous night at one of Planet Earth’s most miserable lodgings (Little Fir Hostel), I relocated to a four-star hotel on the main street where daily temperatures hovered around minus fifteen.

 After a happy, prolonged period of stabilization and life-altering romance, I finally bid farewell to Belgium in the summer of 2009.
 Uninspired by life in grey, uneventful Brussels, my girl and I headed off to China for an unforgettable year of teaching and travelling.